upala-digital-identity/docs/source/blog/2019-12-23-reward-algorithm/reward-algorithm.md

 User deposit may be virtual.
 It will affect future income (exposure to risks)

 ## i.
-Investment into a group
+Investment into a group (stake?)
 What if a thrird-party wants to invest into a group.
 What are the motifs of doing so?
 Donation.
 A donor would like to support a weak group and let it be accepted.
 The donor then bears risks of explosions from that group.
 Investment.
 An investor will have a share in that group.
 So that they could earn.

-Interesting question is what we will do if we link Botnet reward to member's deposit.
-If an investor brings money in
+Interesting question is what we will do if we link Botnet reward to member's deposit...
+Let the groups decide, what ratio of income to risk exposure they are willing to give.

+__A special kind of earning shares?__

 ## Comission for joining a group.
 A group may earn by charging a comission.
 The comission does not affect pool.
+If a group requires a fee from a member, it decides which part is to be forwarded further up and which to be collected as fee.

 ## Comission for inviting a group

+Investments and commission could be added afterwards.
+Could be done in parallel.

 ## R. Bot reward for a member (bot-net reward)
 Could serve as a harm limit.